International Students at Pacific

 - SAT Critical Reading (Verbal) of 570 (new SAT) or 510 (old SAT).
 University of the Pacific's SAT code is 4065.

-- ACT Composite score of 22 or higher
+- ACT Composite score of 22 or higher.
+University of the Pacific's ACT code is 0240.

 - One academic year (two semesters, or four quarters) of English courses at a university in the United States, with grades of B or higher

 - Citizens of the following countries: Australia, Canada, New Zealand, United Kingdom and South Africa.
 If you are a citizen of one of these countries, you must take the SAT or ACT instead of an English language proficiency test.
 International transfer students with more than 30 units of college work do not need to take the SAT or ACT.

 - All high school instruction in the U.S. and in English*